Upper Market Street Safety Project

 The Upper Market Street Safety Project is a substantial, multi-phased effort to improve the safety and comfort of Market Street between Octavia Boulevard and Castro Street for all roadway users.
 The project is based on a data-driven approach to identifying collision hot spots and factors and includes engineering recommendations for the corridor's complex 6-legged intersections, dedicated bike lane upgrades, and public realm improvements to enhance safety and comfort for people walking, driving, and bicycling.
 Project goals are to improve safety and comfort for all users by reducing the potential for conflict and by making travel along the corridor more predictable and intuitive.

-The project reflects years of robust outreach and evaluation, as well as prior neighborhood planning efforts that stretch back over a decade, including the Upper Market Street 2009 Community Vision and Recommendations and Market-Octavia Area Plan.
-The estimated $9 million design and construction budget is funded primarily through developer impact fees dedicated to the Market Octavia Plan area.
+The project reflects years of robust outreach and evaluation, as well as prior neighborhood planning efforts - stretching back well over a decade – that include the Upper Market Street 2009 Community Vision and Recommendations and the Market-Octavia Area Plan.

 Near-Term Implementation Phase 1